exuperian/RedPitayaTutorials/Tutorials/SETUP_BaseCode/README.md

 Here we'll describe how to make a model of the Red Pitaya in Vivado.
 Once you have this up and running, you can start coding it to do things.
 All of the projects we describe will begin from this base setup.

 To make the Vivado model, you need to specify all the physical details of the Pitaya, such as the parameters of all its input and output pins, and how the FPGA logic communicates with the CPU.
-This is quite laborious, but fortunately [Anton Potočnik](http://antonpotocnik.com/) has written some fantastic scripts that automate the process. available in the [/cfg folder of his GitHub Repo](https://github.com/apotocnik/redpitaya_guide), and also included in this folder.
-We will use these, with some slight modifications.
+This is quite laborious, but fortunately [Anton Potočnik](http://antonpotocnik.com/) has written [some fantastic scripts](https://github.com/apotocnik/redpitaya_guide) that automate the process.
+We will be using his scripts, with some slight modifications.
+These are available in the folder containing this tutorial:

-We will use

-* rp_base_setup.tcl
+* *rp_base_setup.tcl*
-* red_pitaya.xml
+* *red_pitaya.xml*
-* ports.xdc and clocks.xdc
+* *ports.xdc* and *clocks.xdc*

-The latter three are available in the /cfg folder.
-You can also download them from this folder.

 ## Procedure